 Here, we’re going to list the four most popular Self-Directed IRA investments.

-While most of the world was focusing on the World Cup in July 2018, IRA Financial was putting together a list of the most popular Self-Directed IRA investments for the summer of 2018.
+While most of the world was focusing on the pandemic, IRA Financial was putting together a list of the most popular Self-Directed IRA investments for 2022.

 The Self-Directed IRA

 A Self-Directed IRA offers you the ability to use your retirement funds to make almost any investment.
 These are known as nontraditional, or alternative investments.